jarviscanada/jarvis_data_eng_PranshuPatel/spark/README.md

   - `close_price >= low_price`
   - `close_price <= high_price`
   - `volume >= 0`
-- deduplication using `symbol` and `trading_date`, keeping the most recent record based on `ingestion_ts`
+- deduplication using `symbol` and `trading_date`, keeping the latest record based on `api_pull_ts`
-- selecting a clean and consistent final column order for downstream analysis
+- final selection of consistent analytical columns for downstream reporting

-This layer ensured that only valid and reliable stock records were passed into the gold layer.
+The silver layer used DLT expectations and transformation logic to ensure that only valid and reliable stock records were propagated forward.

 ### Gold Layer

-The gold layer was created for business analytics and dashboard reporting.
-Instead of keeping company-level isolation here, I combined the cleaned silver datasets into a single analytical history table so that trend calculations and cross-company comparisons could be performed more efficiently.
+The gold layer was implemented in a separate DLT transformation file and was designed for analytical reporting and dashboard consumption.

 Gold tables created in this project:

-- `gold_dlt.gold_stock_history`
+- `gold_stock_history`
-- `gold_dlt.gold_price_trend`
+- `gold_price_trend`
-- `gold_dlt.gold_volume_trend`
+- `gold_volume_trend`

 #### `gold_stock_history`

-This table combines the silver data of all four companies into one curated stock history table.
-It serves as the common analytical base for downstream gold metrics and dashboard visualizations.
+This table combines the cleaned silver data of all four companies into one curated stock history dataset.
+It acts as the common business-ready analytical base for downstream calculations and dashboarding.

 #### `gold_price_trend`

-This table was created to perform price trend analysis for each company using window functions partitioned by `symbol` and ordered by `trading_date`.
+This table performs price trend analysis for each company using window functions partitioned by `symbol` and ordered by `trading_date`.
 It includes:

 - close price from 7 trading days ago
 - close price from 30 trading days ago